nhokchihiro/appbio24-tramha/Week04/BMMB852-Week4.md

-# Sequence and Gene Ontologies
+Your submission should be a link to a GitHub folder that contains a script and a report written in Markdown, all committed to your repository.

-## Part 1: Write a script
+Part 1: Write a script

+Lecture: AI powered ScriptingLinks to an external site.

-In the previous lecture, you wrote a Markdown report.
+In a previous assignment, you wrote a Markdown report on processing a GFF file to count feature types.

 Rewrite all the code from that report as a Bash script.
 Your script should be:

 1. Reusable: separate variable definitions from the code.
 2. Documented: include comments that explain what each part of the script does.